urbit/urbit.org-reloaded/content/using/running/vere.md

 - Undocked: `urbit -w sampel-palnet -k /path/to/my.key`

-### `-K, --kernel-stage STAGE`

-Start at Hoon kernel version stage specified.
-This option is currently a no-op, and doesn't do anything.
-It may be revived in the future or it may be removed.

-### `-l, --lite-boot`

-Most-minimal startup.
-This option is currently a no-op, and doesn't do anything.
-It may be revived in the future or it may be removed.

 ### `-L, --local`

 Run a ship with local networking only.
 This will disable Ames networking, so the